3dvconf/3dvconf.github.io/2024/partnership.md

 - Display space for one piece of advertising material (folder, brochures etc.) during a coffee break of your choice
 - Prominent display of the logo during the break

-**Bag insert - 500 CHF**
-- Inclusion of promotional material in the participant conference bag

 **Custom packages** <br>
 Tailored packages can be arranged to suit your objectives.
 Please do not hesitate to contact the organisers to discuss your needs: **3dv24-sponsors [at] googlegroups [dot] com**